tqmai/mega-markets-refactor/README.md

-# Getting Started with Create React App
+# Hatch Labs React Starter
+Created by: Tim Mai

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In addition, it has the following packages:
+- ESLint (for code quality concerns)
+- Prettier (for code formatting concerns)
+- TypeScript (for static type checking)
+- lint-staged and husky (for pre-commit auto formatting)

 ## Available Scripts